 Students will be given feedback from time to time as to their ongoing rank in any course.
-They can collect their Assessment Rank Order Notice from the school after the last HSC examination at Brisbane Water Secondary College Woy Woy and within the period of time for appeals (the date will be advised).
-Students can also access this at Students Online by using their PIN and following instructions from the NESA.
+Students can access their rank at Students Online by using their PIN and following instructions from the NESA (date to be advised by NESA).